priyamukherjee468/ECommerce-API/Readme.md

 * JavaVersion: 17
 * pom.xml file(no need to download external library)
 * sql database
+* Dependencies used-Spring web,lombok,Spring data jpa,Mysql

 ### Data Flow
 Function used in
 1. Controller: the final destination point that a web request can reach.
 2. Repository: used for performing crud operation.
-3. Services: created method for four operations like get,add,delete,update.
+3. Services: created method for crud Operations.
-4. Model: I created two java class in this packages like-
+4. Model: I created four java class in this packages like-

+  * User
   * Address
+  * Product
-    * Employees
+  * Order